-Explore the Photos tab of the Media Browser in PowerPoint 2011 for Mac.
+Learn about the Photos tab within the Media Browser in PowerPoint 2011 for Mac.

 Author: Geetesh Bajaj